ckf42/usefulmathmacro/README.md

 ## Dependency

-These macros are written assuming these packages are available (although, they may not really be required):
+These macros are written assuming these packages are available:

 * amsmath
 * amssymb
 * amsthm
-* xparse (required)
+* xparse

 ## NOTE